j-easy/easy-batch/README.md

 ## Latest news

-* 07/02/2020: Version 6.0.0 is now released!
-This is definitely the best release ever and comes with a number of significant improvements!
-See the change log [here](https://github.com/j-easy/easy-batch/releases).
-* 14/01/2020: Version 5.3.0 is finally out!
+* 14/07/2020: Version 6.1.0 is out with a couple of enhancements and bug fixes.
 See the change log [here](https://github.com/j-easy/easy-batch/releases).

 # What is Easy Batch?